Cutaiar/obsidian-song-links/README.md

 ## Todo

-- Toggleable/configurable option to add a tag with the song link for eay lookup
-- Refresh Token flow
 - Unauthorized link add flow
+- Setting to add a custom or default tag with the song link for easy lookup